UKPLab/QUEST/README.md

 ## License

-The QUEST repository is released under the [GNU General Public Licence](https://www.gnu.org/licenses/).
+The QUEST repository is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the quiz templates and evaluation results in this repository, while giving appropriate credit to the original authors.

 ## Citation